July 10, 2012 3:46 AM

 Posted by: S R Balasubramanian

-, vendor management challenges
+, management information system

 Posted by: S R Balasubramanian

-, user resistance
+, user demands

 Posted by: S R Balasubramanian